koodikulma-fi/data-signals/README.md

 DataSignals (or `data-signals`) is a light weight library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.

-The classes and methods are fully typed.
+The classes and methods are fully typed and commented.
+Accordingly the methods themselves can be used as documentation.

 ## NPM